Tutorial: Migrate Data with Cluster Linking on Confluent Platform

 You can set up two deployments of Replicator to achieve bi-directional replication.
 Replicator ensures that no cyclical loops are created; that is, that the same message doesn’t get replicated back to the original cluster where it was produced.

-However, the ordering between these two topics will not be the same.
+However, the ordering between these two topics is not be the same.
 That means it is impossible for a consumer to move from the `old` cluster to the `new` cluster and pick up at the same spot where it left off.
 The consumer must choose to either: